SlightlyLoony/ISPMonitor/README.md

 - **monitorInterval**: The interval (in seconds) between published monitor messages from ISPMonitor.
 - **minTestInterval**: The minimum interval, in seconds, between tests of a DNS server.
 - **maxTestInterval**: The maximum interval, in seconds, between tests of a DNS server.
+- **router**: the host name of the router that switches between primary and secondary ISPs.
 - **primary**: Specification of the primary ISP connection.
   - **name**: The user-readable name of the primary ISP.
   - **dns1**: The dotted-form IP address (like 23.23.23.23) of a DNS server that can be used to test connectivity to the primary ISP.